Quantifying Individual Risk for Binary Outcomes: A Novel Sensitivity Analysis Method for

-We compare the lower bound in Proposition \ref{thm-2} with that in Lemma \ref{lem-1}(a).
+First, we compare the lower bound in Theorem \ref{thm-1}(b) with that in Lemma \ref{lem-1}(a).
 In Lemma \ref{lem-1}(a), $L_{\text{FNA}}(x)$ is greater than 0 if and only if $\tau(x) < 0$.
-When $\tau(x) > 0$, the lower bound in Lemma \ref{lem-1}(a) always is zero (no-harm) and provides no information.
-In contrast, the lower bound in Proposition \ref{thm-2} remains informative even when $\tau(x) > 0$.
+When $\tau(x) > 0$, the lower bound in Lemma \ref{lem-1}(a) is always zero (no-harm) and provides no information.
+In contrast, the lower bound in Theorem \ref{thm-1}(b) remains informative even when $\tau(x) > 0$.
 The findings carry important practical implications for decision-making and policy evaluation.
 Clearly, in high-stakes application scenarios, opting for treatment should be avoided if its best-case scenario could result in substantial harm ($L_{\text{FNA}}(x) > 0$).
 We give some illustrative examples below.

-\begin{example}[{\bf Drug Authorization}] Drug approval is typically granted based on the results of RCTs that confirm a significant positive effect.
-However, as revealed by Proposition \ref{thm-2}, even with a significant positive effect, the drug may still pose harm to a considerable number of individuals.
-To address this concern, one potential approach is to initially estimate a lower bound for $\text{FNA}(x)$ and consider granting approval only if the drug's effect significantly exceeds this lower bound~\citep{Bordley2009}.
-This strategy helps ensure that the benefits of the drug outweigh the potential harms, thereby enhancing the safety and efficacy of approved medications. \end{example}
+\begin{example}[{\bf Drug Authorization}] Drug approval is typically granted based on the results of RCTs that confirm a significant positive ATE.
+However, as revealed by Theorem \ref{thm-1} and Corollary \ref{coro5}, even with a significant positive ATE, the drug may still pose harm to a considerable number of individuals.
+To address this concern, one possible approach is to estimate the lower bound on $\textup{FNA}$ and consider granting approval if the lower bound is sufficiently small or if the drug's effect significantly exceeds the lower bound~\citep{Bordley2009}.
+This strategy helps ensure that the best-case scenario is adequately safe or that the drug's benefits outweigh its potential harms, thereby enhancing the overall safety of approved medications.